-Putting a light collar on from the start to get them sed to also gives you the chance to prepare for walking your puppy.
+Putting a light collar on from the start to get them used to it also gives you the chance to prepare for walking your puppy.

-In the UK, it is the law for any dog to be microchipped and have an ID tag.
+It is the law for any dog to be microchipped in the UK and have an ID tag.
 This is also a good idea in case your puppy manages to escape.
 It’s far easier and quicker for someone to look at the ID tag with your name and number than it is to go to the vet and get them scanned.